Part One What is a Certified Nurse-Midwife (CNM)?

 East Carolina University in North Carolina has a nurse-midwifery program to prepare registered nurses to become competent practitioners of nurse-midwifery and become Certified Nurse-Midwives (CNMs).

-Part Six Career Outlook for Nurse-Midwives
+Career Outlook for Nurse-Midwives

-Show Me Nurse Midwifery Programs
+>> Show Me Online Nurse Midwifery Programs

-Part Seven Continuing Education Requirements for Certified Nurse-Midwives
+Continuing Education Requirements for Certified Nurse-Midwives

 Recertification by the American Midwifery Certification Board is required every five years.
 CNMs have two main certificate maintenance options:

 Option 1 requires CNMs to complete three modules over a 5 year period and submit proof of 20 hours of relevant continuing education.
 One module must be completed in EACH of the three areas of practice: Antepartum and Primary Care of the Pregnant Woman; Intrapartum, Postpartum, and Newborn; and Gynecology and Primary Care for the Well-Woman.
-The required education hours can be completed through a variety of options that include attending a conference, publishing an article, etc. All of the options require proof of attendance or validation/verification.

 Option 2 allows a CNM to retake the certification exam as another means to demonstrate continued competence in midwifery practice.

-Part Eight Where Can I Learn More About Certified Nurse-Midwives?
+Where Can I Learn More About Certified Nurse-Midwives?

 Embarking on a CNM career is exciting, but challenging.
 To learn more about the profession, it’s a great idea to explore the career resources and information that professional organizations have to offer.
 Here are two to look into if you’re an aspiring CNM:

-- The American College of Nurse-Midwives is the professional association that represents CNMs.
+- The American College of Nurse-Midwives

 - You can also see if your state has an association, such as the New York State Association of Licensed Midwives.

-Show Me Nurse Midwifery Programs
+>> Show Me Online Nurse Midwifery Programs

-Part Nine Where Can I Find the Best Nurse-Midwife Jobs?
+Where Can I Find the Best Nurse-Midwife Jobs?

 Because of the nature of a CNMs expertise, finding work shouldn’t be a challenge no matter where you live.
 Add to that the fact that the demand for nurses overall is strong as much of the workforce is reaching retirement age.

-CNMs are also not limited to hospitals, as many run their own private practices, or work in groups with OB/GYNs.
+CNMs are also not limited to hospitals, as many run their own private practices or work in groups with OB/GYNs.

 Take a look at some current openings for nurse jobs in your area to get an idea of the positions available.

-Part Ten Nurse Midwife FAQs
+Nurse Midwife FAQs

 *Indicates an affiliate link.
 At no additional cost to you, Nurse.org may earn a commission if you click through and use this service.

-$100,000+ Doctorate RN Masters Nurse Midwife Non-Bedside
+$100,000+ Doctorate RN Masters Nurse Midwife Bedside